Benchmarks

 Layer 03

-Anonymized operator benchmarks built from real submissions once quality and sample thresholds are met.
+Anonymized restaurant benchmarks built from real submissions once quality and sample thresholds are met.

 Evidence model